divs1210/rudralang/README.md

 # rudralang

-A dynamic general-purpose high-level functional-programming language with familiar syntax.
+A dynamic general-purpose high-level functional-programming language with familiar syntax that compiles to native binaries.

 ## Code Examples